 See more pictures of Whale Passage here:

-The community of Whale Pass was originally a logging camp and was first recognized in 1980 as North Whale Pass, before shortening the name to simply Whale Pass.
+The community of Whale Pass was originally a logging camp and was first recognized in 1980 as the community of North Whale Pass, before shortening the name to simply Whale Pass.
 The community is located on Prince of Wales Island and at the north end of Whale Passage.

 A marine reserve was established in Whale Passage and fishing has been restricted for decades.
 The area has been closed so biologists can monitor the population abundance of sea cucumbers affected only by natural conditions like water temperature and salinity and not by fishing pressure.
 The monitoring effort helps biologists know if a population crash outside the reserve is due to overharvesting or variations in ocean conditions.
 Read more here and here.
 Click here to download the CoastView app and explore Whale Pass.